gopheracademy/gopheracademy-web/content/advent-2016/goroutree.md

 as needed to the root node.
 This is to support things like having an empty tree or deleting the root node.
 For example, when checking if the tree contains a number, if the root node is null the answer is always false.
 For deleting the root node, someone has to be notified of the new root's handle (read: input channel).
-THe manager goroutine is there to play that role.
+The manager goroutine is there to play that role.

 Introducing the manager also made the synchronous interface be completely separated from the tree instead of sometimes requiring a new goroutine to be spawned just to respond to the request.